wiz0u/WTelegramClient/EXAMPLES.md

 // You may get exception USER_PRIVACY_RESTRICTED if the user has denied the right to be added to a chat
 //          or exception USER_NOT_MUTUAL_CONTACT if the user left the chat previously and you want to add him again

-// • Obtain the main invite link for a simple Chat: var mcf = await client.Messages_GetFullChat(ChatId);
-// • Obtain the main invite link for a Channel/group: var mcf = await client.Channels_GetFullChannel((Channel)chat);
+// • Obtain the main invite link for the chat, and send it to the user: var mcf = await client.GetFullChat(chat);
-// extract the invite link and send it to the user: var invite = (ChatInviteExported)mcf.full_chat.ExportedInvite;
+var invite = (ChatInviteExported)mcf.full_chat.ExportedInvite;
 await client.SendMessageAsync(user, "Join our group with this link: " + invite.link);